SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_SM6620.md

 # Tandberg SM6620

-The **Tandberg SM6620** driver can be used to display and configure information via SNMP.
+The **Tandberg SM6620** connector can be used to display and configure information via SNMP.

 ## About